RedChimera/IWD2EE/iwd2ee/IWD2EE_ReadMe.txt

 * Dwarves start proficient in axes and hammers.
 * Rock gnomes have +2 Intelligence instead of Constitution.
 * Lightfoot halflings may add half their Dexterity modifier rather than their Strength modifier to the damage of a sling or thrown weapon (if the former is higher).
 * Ghostwise halflings gain 1.5 times their Strength bonus to damage with slings and thrown weapons, as one would with two-handed weapons.
+In addition, their stat penalty is to Intelligence rather than Strength.

 --Revise racial level adjustment/ECL--